 - Help in the regulation of proper blood pressure

-In addition to these, DHA fatty acid, has specifically important functions related to proper brain development and nervous system activity, retinal function, immune function and possibly even proper reproduction.
+In addition to these, DHA fatty acid has specifically important functions related to proper brain development and nervous system activity, retinal function, immune function, and possibly even proper reproduction.

 Omega-3 From an Evolutionary Perspective

 Even though, by design, our bodies have the ability to produce both EPA and DHA fatty acids given the right intake of ALA, many experts today insist that eating ALA alone is not enough.
-They claim that the conversion rate in the body is not efficient or sufficient, and therefore not adequate to give us enough protection to maintain good health.
+They claim that the body’s conversion rate is not efficient or sufficient, and therefore not adequate to give us enough protection to maintain good health.
 This is one of the top excuses which opponents of vegan or vegetarian diets and/or proponents of supplements use to insist that plant-based diets are not natural for us if they require supplements.

-However, an independent Swedish testing organization on omega-3 research, offers a more balanced view of this, as they share the following:
+However, an independent Swedish testing organization on omega-3 research offers a more balanced view of this, as they share the following:

-It is not known how efficient this transformation is, studies have shown different results.
+It is not known how efficient this transformation is; studies have shown different results.
 A limiting factor is that the same enzymes are used to transform both omega-6 and ALA (omega-3), and it can not be done simultaneously.

-The second line in their quote leads us to the key evolutionary aspect that we need to consider when it comes to the omega-3 intake, sources and conversion.
+The second line in their quote leads us to the key evolutionary aspect that we need to consider when it comes to the omega-3 intake, sources, and conversion.
 This revolves around the delicate balance of the omega-3 to omega-6 ratio in our diets.

 The Ideal Omega-3 to Omega-6 Ratio

 Some sources state that the optimum ratio of Omega-6 to Omega-3 is 3:1.
-However, anthropological, epidemiological and studies at the molecular level indicate that human beings evolved on a diet with a ratio of Omega-6 to Omega-3 of approximately 1:1.
+However, anthropological, epidemiological, and studies at the molecular level indicate that human beings evolved on a diet with a ratio of Omega-6 to Omega-3 of approximately 1:1.
 Here is an excellent document on the fatty acid ratios, which presents the scientific side of this data.

-Since omega-6 makes up a high composition of cooking and salad oils, animal foods, fried foods, processed foods and convenience foods, it is no surprise most people are getting too much given what common diets are mostly composed of today.
+Since omega-6 makes up a high composition of cooking and salad oils, animal foods, fried foods, processed foods, and convenience foods, it is no surprise most people are getting too much given what common diets are mostly composed of today.
 Researchers estimate that we are eating on average a whopping 20:1 omega-6 to omega-3 ratio to upwards of 50:1 omega-6 to omega-3 ratio!

-So at first glance it appears logical that so much of the health advice keeps pushing us to get more omega-3 in our diets, whether through foods or supplements.
-However, such is the obsession with more approach of our profit-driven culture to get us to consume more of something, when the more logical solution is to consume less of the problematic factor.
+So at first glance, it appears logical that so much of the health advice keeps pushing us to get more omega-3 in our diets, whether through foods or supplements.
+However, such is the obsession with more approach of our profit-driven culture to get us to consume more of something when the more logical solution is to consume less of the problematic factor.

 If the ideal ratio of omega-6 to omega-3 is 1:1, then imagine how much omega-3 you have to put into your diet to offset those unnaturally high values of omega-6.
-No wonder so many fall back on supplements thinking that their diet could never adequately provide what they need.
+No wonder so many people fall back on supplements thinking that their diet could never adequately provide what they need.
 But alas, if we simply shift our perspective and approach a problem from the root, rather than the surface, an easier and more elegant solution is always available.
 This is where removing the wrong foods and focusing our diets on the right foods is the key!

 Societal and Health Implications of Omega-3

 If we want the most effective solutions today and want to make the best choices for our health, we must be conscious and discerning human beings who take responsibility for their choices.
 Don’t just do something because “someone” out there said you should.
 Don’t let fear or fads trap you into making the wrong choices for your wellbeing.
 There is no coincidence why the whole omega-3 topic has been blown out of proportion and become a very biased topic.
-It has unfortunately become a big industry that directly supports both the fishing and supplement industries, and indirectly the pharmaceutical industry.
+Unfortunately, it has become a big industry that directly supports both the fishing and supplement industries and indirectly the pharmaceutical industry.
 Thus it has a lot riding on your compliance.

-When we do our homework however, we begin to see the cracks and inconsistencies.
-We begin to learn how amazing our bodies are and how perfectly healing, protective and health promoting the right diet is.
-We also begin to discover the many stakes and financial ties a particular expert or organization has to a product or corporation, and why they are so focused on spreading that certain message that will sell a product.
+When we do our homework, however, we begin to see the cracks and inconsistencies.
+We begin to learn how amazing our bodies are and how perfectly healing, protective, and health-promoting the right diet is.
+We also begin to discover the many stakes and financial ties a particular expert or organization has to a product or corporation and why they are so focused on spreading that certain message that will sell a product.
 Here is one such example.
-The DHA/EPA Omega 3 Institute, looks and sounds like a professional and credible source from which to perhaps learn about omega-3 fatty acids further.
-However, upon closer inspection we can learn that they are directly linked to marine-derived omega-3 supplement formulas.
+The DHA/EPA Omega 3 Institute looks and sounds like a professional and credible source from which to perhaps learn about omega-3 fatty acids further.
+However, upon closer inspection, we can learn that they are directly linked to marine-derived omega-3 supplement formulas.
 So what do you think their health message or advice to you will be?

 This is why when it comes to our health, we need to see past the profit bias and financial stakes.
 We need to see past the fear and insecurity tactics.
-We need to see past the credible sounding, yet highly biased research studies.
+We need to see past the credible sounding yet highly biased research studies.
 We need to go past the band-aid approach and get to the root of the problem.